LeoRH123/UWP-Workshop-HackOHIO/SoundboardBlogPost.md

 - Working with different types of media (in our case, audio, but its just as easy to get started with video, photo, etc.)
 - Speech Synthesis!
 Just one example of a neat API included with UWP
 - Simple, easy-to-use, and consistent UI controls, especially if you're using [WinUI](https://docs.microsoft.com/en-us/windows/apps/winui/winui2/getting-started)
 - Templated/dynamic UI that changes through user interaction.
-You can add as many monkey buttons as you want to this UI, keep clicking!
+You can add as many monkey buttons as you want to this UI, just keep clicking!

 ### Resources

 You can clone the soundboard source code [here](https://aka.ms/win-dev/student/osu/uwp/sample).

-If you're brand new to UWP, this repo has a [Getting Started With UWP Guide](https://github.com/zateutsch/UWP-Workshop-HackOHIO/blob/master/GettingStartedWithUWP.md) and in depth comments on all the source code.
+If you're brand new to UWP, this repo has a [Getting Started With UWP Guide](https://aka.ms/https://aka.ms/win-dev/student/osu/uwp/sample/getting-started-uwp) and in depth comments on all the source code.
 Go check it out and make some changes!

 ## What makes this soundboard tick?

 A GridView control that will dynamically display our sounds:
 ```xml